teatimeguest/setup-texlive-action/README.md

-> TeX Live 2024 is scheduled for release on March 13.
+> TeX Live 2024 was released on March 13.
 > The action may not work properly for a few days after the release.
 > If you have any problems, please feel free to open an issue.